IBM/cloudant-kafka-connector/performance/Performance Report.md

 100000	   |3431	   |3694	 |3028
 1000000	   |2952	   |3581	 |3544

 A higher number of documents increase the performance impact.
 This is because the set-up time of the source and sink connector are applied only once among a high number of documents.
+Up to a certain number of documents, the set-up time is insignificant for the data throughput.